jadebustos/ocp-science/hands-on-lab-script/applications/ml.md

  5/10 [==============>...............] - ETA: 5s - loss: 0.6849 - acc: 0.5250
 ```

-When it finised you will have to go to the following cell and you will have to modify some parameters in that cell:
+When it finished you will have to go to the following cell and you will have to modify some parameters in that cell:

 ![03-notebook](imgs/03-ml.png)